visto/coderdojo/index.md

 # Minecraft:
-If you don't own a micraft account yet and you are not able to pay the regular price go ahead and purchase an account from a page like [playerauctions.com](https://www.playerauctions.com/minecraft-account/).
+If you don't own a minecraft account yet and you are not able to pay the regular price go ahead and purchase a used account from a page like [playerauctions.com](https://www.playerauctions.com/minecraft-account/).
 Personally I haven't tried that yet so be adviced that some common sense mistrust should be applied.